Inclusion in Action: Highlights from Recent Conferences

 AASE National Conference – “Great Expectations”

 Conversations centred on the practical realities of supporting students with diverse learning needs - from simplifying NCCD compliance to strengthening collaboration between schools and families.
-What stood out most was the shared determination to reduce admin for educators so they can focus on impact in the classroom.
+What stood out most was the shared determination to reduce administration for educators so they can focus on impact in the classroom.

 It was also a joy to celebrate our AASE prize winner, who correctly answered that Inspire was purpose-built by educators.
 That’s what sets our platform apart: it’s designed by educators, for whole-school teams.